 15 things you, as a thyroid patient, need to teach your doctor!

 Because of that poverty of correct knowledge, patients were forced to take the bull by the horns and figure things out for themselves by their experiences and observations!
 Stop the Thyroid Madness, the flagship of “patient experiences and wisdom”, represents all that wisdom!

 Here are 15 things that any thyroid patient not only has to learn, but needs to teach any medical practitioner the best way they know how:

-1) My fatigue and weight gain is not simply because I need to exercise more and eat less.
+1) My weight gain is not simply because I need to exercise more and eat less.

 Granted, we know that exercise and how we eat is important!
 But being undiagnosed hypothyroid, or poorly treated due to Synthroid or any other T4-only medication, or being held to the TSH, keeps many of us with a low metabolism.
 The latter results in very easy weight gain, or the failure to do the kind of exercise which would help us!